 Prostate cancer is easier to treat when it is caught early.
-Most early prostate cancer do not have any symptoms.

 Prostate cancer is more common in men of black African/ Afro-Caribbean ethnicity and in men who have a family member affected by prostate cancer (father, son, brother).

 Please have a look at the information enclosed (PIL link below/ consider adapting for local population).